alpha01/reconquista-timeline/timeline.md

 - 800 ImportantEvents Charlemagne is crowned as “Emperor of the Romans” by Pope Leo III
 - 813 ImportantEvents St. James The Apostle's tomb discovered in Galicia.
 Camino de Santiago is born, Alfonso II is the first pilgrim
 - 1119 ImportantEvents Order of Solomon's Temple founded
-- 1157 ImportantEvents Order of Calatrava founded by St. Raymond of Fitero
-- 1170 ImportantEvents Order of Santiago founded by the Knights of Cáceres
+- 1211 ImportantEvents After the fall of Salvatierra, Pope Innocent III declares upcoming military campaign against the Almohads as a crusade
 - 07/1212 ImportantEvents Battle of Las Navas de Tolosa, crusader army led by Alfonso VIII of Castile, Pedro II of Aragon and Sancho VI of Navarra defeat the Almohad Caliphate.
 Islamic hegemony in Spain comes to an end